 There is no correlation between coat color and temperament, and White Pitbulls show the same patient and calm character as other Pitbulls.
 The American Temperament Test Society has tested them to have a better disposition than many other popular pet dog breeds.

 White Pitbulls are kind, gentle, intelligent, caring, and loving dogs.
-They are devoted to their owners and would do anything for their approval—even if it means fighting to their death, which they did for centuries.
+They are devoted to their owners and would do anything for their approval.

 Are White Pitbulls good family dogs?